gaehlerm/SoftwareEngineering/README.md

 [https://www.testim.io/blog/test-automation-benefits/]

 Tests are not only important to write correct code.
 They are equally important to improve the code you write.
-At least if you embrace them and you are not just testing for the sake of it.
+At least if you embrace them and you are not just write tests for the sake of it.

 ## Unit tests

 Unit tests make sure your code is correct on the small-scale level.
 Thanks to unit tests, you don’t have to check manually anymore if the results of a function or class are correct.
 The unit tests check it automatically.
 But this is only half the reason why they are so important.
 The other half might be a little bit unexpected for you: unit tests force you to write better code.
 When writing unit tests, you realize right away if your code is good or bad.
 If it's hard to write a unit test, your code has some design issues and you should redesign it.

 During the setup phase of the test, you have to create all the objects required.
 If this becomes more tedious than you would expect it to be, your data may be spread in places where it doesn’t belong.
 This is a very strong indication that the design of your code is bad and should be reworked.
-When writing a unit test you are a user of your own code.
+When writing a test you are a user of your own code.
 And your code should be easy to use as we have learned in the chapter on interfaces.
 Thus, if your code is hard to use, it is bad.

 In good code, all the relevant data is easily accessible and constructing it manually for a test case is fairly simple.
 Preferably you have one big object with fairly static information that you can reuse in all tests and many small dynamic objects that are different in every test.

 If you write a test you have to know the expected outcome of the function call.
 If you struggle for the simplest cases, chances are high your functions are too complex.
 They should be simplified.
 Rewrite the code until you can explain to your colleagues what the code actually does.
-Until you can write a unit test.
+Until you can write a test case.
 Otherwise you’ll run into huge problems down a bumpy road.

 You will be running the unit tests all the time.
 After every function you defined, after every successful compilation and after every coffee you drink.
 It gives you a constant feedback whether everything is fine or if you just broke something.
 This is invaluable.
 The only price you pay is the execution time of the unit tests.
 Keep them small and fast.
 A single unit test may not take more than a few milliseconds.
 You’ll be running hundreds if not thousands of tests all the time, so execution time is crucial.